Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

 Speciality Centres equipped with cutting edge infrastructure

-Obsessive Compulsive Disorder is a mental illness that induces the uncontrollable urge to do specific actions.
-These intrusive thoughts are repetitive and can cause the patient to do the same actions, repeatedly.
+Obsessive-Compulsive Disorder is a mental illness that is characterized by intrusive thoughts that are repetitive and can cause the patient to do the same actions, repeatedly.
 These actions are performed in an attempt to stop the thoughts or the anxiety/ discomfort generated by the thoughts.

 Obsessions can be powerful.
-Sometimes, it can be as silly as washing hands multiple times in short intervals or trying to power off electrical appliances at multiples of even numbers, or continually checking if the doors are locked.
-Still, sometimes this obsessive behaviour can pose a threat to the quality of life of the individual.
+Sometimes, it can be manifest as washing hands multiple times in short intervals or trying to power off electrical appliances by clicking the switch a particular number of times, or continually checking if the doors are locked.
+This obsessive behavior can pose a threat to the quality of life of the individual.

-The good news is that with psychotherapy, guided therapy and counseling, patients suffering from OCD learn to manage the condition and learn to reduce the occurrence and severity of such compulsive episodes.
+Some of the best treatments for OCD include psychotherapy, guided therapy, and counseling sessions that allow patients suffering from OCD to learn how to manage the condition and learn to reduce the occurrence and severity of such compulsive episodes.

-Obsessions vary from patient to patient; for some, it could be disturbing thoughts about natural calamities.
-At the same time, for some, it could present themselves in the form of insecurities in relationships, or it could be about being aware of the number of switches in the room, or bottles in the fridge, or the number of stairs.
+Obsessions vary for every patient; for some, it could be disturbing thoughts about natural calamities.
+For others, it could present itself in the form of insecurities in relationships, or it could be counting and recounting the number of switches in the room, or bottles in the fridge, or the number of stairs.
 Obsessions cause anxiety in patients, thereby forcing them to perform certain activities as a measure of relief.

 There are several kinds of obsessions, some of the common ones are:

 Obsessions can hamper a person’s ability to maintain personal or professional relations.

 These obsessive thoughts can cause severe mental distress and acting on these thoughts seem to relieve them temporarily.
 However, they take up an inordinate amount of time and interfere with their everyday life.

 These are physical and mental actions that the person suffering from OCD feels inclined to do in a certain way to justify the obsession.